Thursday, February 23, 2012

 It certainly isn't the cops,

-Who sit on their bums in their cars.
+Who sit on their bums in their cars;

-That sounds when the shooting is done.
+That sound when the shooting is done.

-And shot them all off just for fun,
+To shoot them all off just for fun,

 At the people that live in between,

-The temples and mountains and rivers that bleed,
+The temples, and mountains, and rivers that bleed,

 With gray soapy garbage and smell like latrines.